-How Much Do Vet Techs Make (the Average Vet Tech Salary)?
+How Much Do Vet Techs Make A Year (the Average Vet Tech Salary)?

 Do you love animals?
 Do you hurt when they’re hurt or sick?
 If yes, then why don’t you find a job that’s in sync with your passion?
 As the cliché goes: find a job you like doing then it won’t be a job any more.
 Well, be a vet tech, and you can spend a lifetime doing the things you’d do on your own for free.
 The job often won’t be easy, but it would definitely be fulfilling.
 And best of all, according to the US Labor Statistics, the job outlook for vet techs for this decade (2010-2020) is terrific: 52% growth, which the government deems “much faster than average”!

 Now, you no doubt have a zillion questions zipping through your mind.
 What are the duties of a vet tech?
 What does vet tech training entail?
 What education requirements do I need?
-And, most all, how much do vet techs make?
+And, most all, how much do vet techs make a year?
 Well, sirs and madams, continue reading to our detailed veterinary technician information!

 First of all, you have to know vet techs (veterinary technicians/technologists) are not veterinary assistants, which is another job altogether.
 Please see our page on vet assistants for more info, including their salary.
 The following salary info is for vet techs only:

 According to the Bureau of Labor Statistics, in 2012, the median vet tech salary was $30,290 (roughly $14.56 an hour) with the top 10% making over $44,030 a year ($21.17 an hour) and the bottom 10% $21,030 ($10.11 an hour).